KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Bysykkel by JonasTriki](https://github.com/JonasTriki/MMM-Bysykkel)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
+2. Recommendation: Found 'axios' in file `urbancity.js`: Replace it with built-in fetch.
+3. Recommendation: Found 'axios' in file `directionsApi.js`: Replace it with built-in fetch.

 ## [MMM-CalDAV by MMRIZE](https://github.com/MMRIZE/MMM-CalDAV)